dart-lang/language/working/macros/feature-specification.md

 #### Adding macro applications to existing declarations

-Macro applications can be added to existing declarations through the `*Builder` APIs.
-Macros added in this way are always prepended to the list of existing macros on the declaration (which makes them run _last_).
+Macro applications can be added to existing declarations using the builder classes.
+Macros added in this way are always prepended to the list of existing macros on the declaration (which makes them run *last*).

-Note that macros can already _immediately_ invoke another macro on a given declaration manually, by simply instantiating the macro and then invoking it.

 **TODO**: Update the builder APIs to allow this.

-#### Note about ordering violations
+#### Ordering violations

-Note that both of these mechanisms allow for normal macro ordering to be circumvented.
+Both of these mechanisms allow for normal macro ordering to be circumvented.
 Consider the following example, where all macros run in the Declaration phase:

 ```dart
 @macroA